ReactiveX/IxJS/docs/asynciterable/creating.md

 # Creating AsyncIterables using IxJS

-Using IxJS, you can create AsyncIterables a number of ways, either converting existing structures such as `Map`, `Set`, `Array`, `Generator`, `AsyncGenerator` or even `Observable`, or by using some of the factory methods provided with IxJS.
+Using IxJS, you can create AsyncIterables a number of ways by using some of the factory methods provided with IxJS.

 Convered in this section are the following:
 - Understanding Async-Iterables
 - Brief Interlude - `AsyncSink`
 - Creating a sequence with `create`
 - Creating a sequence from values with `of`
+- Creating empty or never yielding sequences with `empty` and `never`
+- Creating a sequence from a range with `range`
-- Creating a sequence from an existing sequence such as `Set`, `Map` and `Generator`
+- Creating a sequence from a loop with `generate` and `generateTime`
-- Creating a sequence from a range
+- Creating a sequence at a specified interval with `interval`
 - Operators in this category

 ## Understanding Async-Iterables